iffy/wiish/README.md

 ### Glossary

-- A [**retained mode** GUI](https://en.wikipedia.org/wiki/Retained_mode) is when a bunch of objects are retained and the developer doesn't cause rendering to happen right away.
+- A [**retained mode** GUI](https://en.wikipedia.org/wiki/Retained_mode) is when a bunch of objects are retained by the library (in a tree or something) and the developer doesn't cause rendering to happen right away by making calls.
 - An [**immediate mode** GUI](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)) is when you directly write the graphics to the display.
 You probably have to issue all drawing commands on each frame.

 ## TODO